amitxv/PC-Tuning/docs/post-install.md

         - Everything in ``System -> Notifications and actions``

-        - All permissions in ``Privacy`` Allow microphone access if desired
+        - All permissions in ``Privacy``.
+Allow microphone access if desired

 - Windows Server+ Only: